clesleycode/intro-data-science/Intro to Data Science.md

 ###2.4 Given Data

 The second, is you're given data and you have to work with it until you find something interesting.
+If you figure out there's nothing interesting, move on a find a new project.
+It happens to the best of us.

 ## 3.0 Python vs R